The Carnot Bound: Limits and Possibilities for Bandwidth-Efficient Consensus: Carnot: the intuition

 \textbf{Progression through views}.
 Correct processors disseminate stage-1 notarisations and nullifications upon first receipt.
 If any correct processor leaves view $v$ upon receiving a stage-1 notarisation, then all correct processors receive it and also leave the view.
 Otherwise, all correct processors eventually time out and disseminate nullify$(v)$ messages, producing a nullification.

 \textbf{Consistency}.
-No correct processor votes for a view $v$ block with parent $b'$ for view $v'$ unless it has received a stage-1 notarisation for $b'$ and nullifications for all views in the open interval $(v',v)$.
-If a view $v$ block $b$ is finalised, then view $v$ does not receive a nullification, so correct processors cannot vote for any block inconsistent with $b$ in a subsequent view.
+We stipulated above that correct processors will disseminate stage-1votes upon receipt of a \emph{valid} proposal from the leader.
+To ensure consistency, we further stipulate that $p_i$ will only regard a view $v$ block with parent $b'$ for view $v'$ as a valid proposal if it has received a stage-1 notarisation for $b'$ and nullifications for all views in the open interval $(v',v)$.
+We noted above that, if a view $v$ block $b$ is finalised, then view $v$ does not receive a nullification.
+This means that correct processors cannot vote for any block inconsistent with $b$ in a subsequent view, since no such proposal could be valid in the absence of a nullification for view $v$.

 \textbf{Liveness}.
 Recall that $\delta$ denotes the (unknown) least upper bound on message delay after GST.
 The key lemma is that views are synchronised: if the first correct processor to enter view $v$ does so at $t\geq \text{GST}$, then all correct processors enter view $v$ by $t+\delta$, because processors disseminate stage-1 notarisations and nullifications upon first receipt.